dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/PanoDemo.md

 }

 #pragma mark - DJIFlightControllerDelegate Method
-- (void)flightController:(DJIFlightController *_Nonnull)fc didUpdateState:(DJIFlightControllerState *_Nonnull)state
+- (void)flightController:(DJIFlightController *)fc didUpdateSystemState:(DJIFlightControllerCurrentState *)state
 {
     self.aircraftLocation = CLLocationCoordinate2DMake(state.aircraftLocation.latitude, state.aircraftLocation.longitude);
-    self.gpsSignalLevel = state.gpsSignalQualityLevel;
+    self.gpsSignalStatus = state.gpsSignalStatus;
     self.aircraftAltitude = state.altitude;
     self.aircraftYaw = state.attitude.yaw;

 }
 ~~~

 As the code shown above, we set the delegate of DJIMissionManager in the "DJISDKManagerDelegate" method, then notify the user the mission execution result by showing alert views in the "DJIMissionManagerDelegate" method.
-Lastly, we update the **aircraftLocation**, **gpsSignalLevel**, **aircraftAltitude** and **aircraftYaw** property values in the DJIFlightControllerDelegate method.
+Lastly, we update the **aircraftLocation**, **gpsSignalStatus**, **aircraftAltitude** and **aircraftYaw** property values in the DJIFlightControllerDelegate method.

 **3.** Now let's initialize the DJIWaypointMission by creating a new method named `initializeMission ` as shown below: